Graphic by Shay Suban

 I’ve only begun to understand what marriage, family, and children mean to me as a gay man.
 While I continue discovering, I must constantly challenge myself to recognize my privileged ability to consider options like adoption, surrogacy, and sperm implantation.
 These alternative ways to have children are not available to everyone.
 Most are drastically expensive, and one could also argue that they are racialized and gendered in many ways.
 Since I am middle-class, I am privileged to not be barred by the financial burden of alternative parenting.
 Additionally, considering adoption would also require me, as a white person, to be prepared to address racism directly in order to meet my children’s needs if they are not white.
 While I have experienced a variety of disadvantages due to my identity being outside the privilege of heteronormativity, I simultaneously experience the unearned benefits of my whiteness, being born into the middle class, and being a cisgender-man.
 As a result, while I pursue my own unique understanding of family, I find it my responsibility to be aware of my privilege and to not abuse it, especially because I know what it is like to be marginalized.
 I will actively and vocally resist things like racism, classism, and sexism because I am interested in equality for all people, but also because it would be careless of me to bring a child into the world without having the ability to teach them these important lessons.

 Although I have suffered judgment and confusion because I do not fit into the hegemonic nuclear family, I am grateful that my queer identity has allowed me to construct my personal definition of family.
 Since it is so common in the queer community to be rejected by blood relatives, I have learned that family goes far beyond the passing of genetics.
 For me, being queer means that family is a choice.
 I get to choose the people whom I call my family.
-Although I’ll never be able to produce a blood-related child with my life-partner, I know that I still want to have children and that they will be just as much mine as children are of any straight couple that produces biological children.
+Although I’ll never be able to produce a blood-related child with my life-partner, I know that if I decide to have children, they will be just as much mine as children are of any straight couple that produces biological children.